settadev/examples/trl_language_model_finetuning/README.md

 # TRL Language Model Finetuning

-This is a basic example of how you can configure language model training runs.
+This is a basic example of how you can configure language model training runs, using the Hugging Face TRL library.

 ## Install packages